Efficient Inference on High-Dimensional Linear Models with Missing Outcomes: Experiments

 The consistency and asymptotic normality results for our debiasing inference methods are derived under the sub-gaussian noise condition (Assumption~\ref{assump:subgau_error}), and our previous simulation results in \autoref{subsec:sim_results} are conducted with normally distributed noises accordingly.
 We showcase through additional simulations that the asymptotic normality of our debiased estimator \eqref{debias_est} is valid even when the distribution of the noise $\epsilon$ in model \eqref{linear_reg} is not sub-gaussian.
 To this end, we follow the simulation designs in \autoref{subsec:sim_design} but explore two heavy-tailed noise distributions as: \begin{enumerate}[label=(\roman*)] \item $\epsilon$ follows a Laplace distribution with mean 0 and scale parameter $\frac{1}{\sqrt{2}}$.
 Note that $\epsilon$ becomes sub-exponentially distributed and has variance $\mathrm{Var}(\epsilon)=1$.

 \item $\epsilon$ follows a mean-zero $t$-distribution with 2 degrees of freedom.
-In this case, $\epsilon$ is not even sub-exponential and has infinite variance. \end{enumerate} Since ``DL-vdG'' is time-consuming to run and follows a similar debiasing approach as ``DL-Jav'', we choose not to implement ``DL-vdG'' on the above two heavy-tailed distributions of $\epsilon$.
-We present the selected plots and asymptotic normality validations in \autoref{fig:cirsym_MAR_laperr} and \autoref{fig:AR_MAR_terr}, while again deferring the full comparative simulation results for the circulant symmetric and Toeplitz covariance designs to \autoref{table:cirsym_MAR_laperr_res}-\ref{table:cirsym_MAR_terr_res} and \autoref{table:AR_MAR_laperr_res}-\ref{table:AR_MAR_terr_res} in \autoref{subapp:full_sim_res}, respectively.
+In this case, $\epsilon$ is not even sub-exponential and has infinite variance. \end{enumerate} We present the selected plots and asymptotic normality validations in \autoref{fig:cirsym_MAR_laperr} and \autoref{fig:AR_MAR_terr}, while again deferring the full comparative simulation results for both the circulant symmetric and Toeplitz covariance designs to \autoref{table:cirsym_MAR_laperr_res}-\ref{table:cirsym_MAR_terr_res} and \autoref{table:AR_MAR_laperr_res}-\ref{table:AR_MAR_terr_res} in \autoref{subapp:full_sim_res}, respectively.
 In short, the debiased estimator appears to be approximately normally distributed in finite samples even when the noise distribution is heavy-tailed, while other competing methods fail to maintain their asymptotic normality.
 Other conclusions from these simulation results are similar to what we have described in \autoref{subsec:sim_results}.